Chromecast tips and tricks

 On the Home page of Chromecast with Google TV, you can find your profile photo on the top right, as shown below.

-of the voice remote to open the notifications panel.
+Press the Select button (center part) in the D-Pad of the voice remote to open the notifications panel.
 Then, navigate to and select the Settings button, as shown below.

 In the Settings menu of Chromecast with Google TV, as shown above, you can change and customize some of the dongle’s features.